christhonie/leave-application/README.md

 This will only compile the code and check for errors, as well as run the test packs.

-## Build instructions for production
+## Clean and build

-Always use the clean goal when building the project for deployment.
+Use the clean goal as the first step when the build produces unexpected errors.

 Run the package goal from the root directory to create the JAR file for deployment.